gries/MControl/README.md

         $structure = new Structure();

         // add some blocks
-        // in this case build a sand tower that is five block high

-        for ($i = 0; $i < 5; $i++)
+        // in this case build a sand tower that is five blocks high for ($i = 0; $i < 5; $i++)
         {
             $block = new Block('sand', array('x' => 1, 'y' => $i, 'z' => 1));